Coleen Rooney says text from Rebekah Vardy raised suspicions

 Mrs Rooney gave evidence on day five of the libel case brought by Mrs Vardy.

-The court heard that Mrs Vardy messaged Mrs Rooney to ask why she had unfollowed her on social media.
+The court heard that Mrs Vardy messaged Mrs Rooney to ask why she had unfollowed her.

-Mrs Rooney said that this "added to the suspicions that I had" that Mrs Vardy was passing information to the press.
+Mrs Rooney said that "added to the suspicions that I had" that Mrs Vardy was passing information to the press.

-She said she "told a fib" when she informed Mrs Vardy that she did not know how the unfollowing had happened, but said keeping the real reason secret was important to her sting operation.
+She said she "told a fib" when she informed Mrs Vardy she did not know how the unfollowing had happened, but said keeping the real reason secret was important to her sting operation.

 At the time, Mrs Rooney was trying to identify which of her followers was leaking information about her to the Sun.